Keats/rust-cli-template/README.md

 - CLI app setup
 - CI setup
 - Cross-platform binary release via [trust](https://github.com/japaric/trust)
-- Completion scripts setup
+- Shell completion scripts setup
 - Various repo housekeeping: changelog, editorconfig etc

+All of the above is optional: you can pick only the features you want.

 ## Pre-requisites
-If you want to enable the publication of binaroes, you will need to do the following first.
+If you want to enable the publication of binaries, you will need to do the following steps first.

 ### Get a GitHub token
 Go to https://github.com/settings/tokens/new and create a `public_repo` token.

-### Travis
+### Encrypt it for Travis
 Encrypt the token by using the `travis` gem:

 ```bash